ALERT: Medical Review Panel Act Dead; No Rehearing in Claycomb v. Commonwealth

 View the applicable rulings below:

 Kathryn A. Eckert is an associate attorney practicing in the Lexington office of McBrayer law.
 She is a graduate of University of Kentucky and the University of Kentucky College of Law.
 Her practice area is focused on healthcare professional licensure defense, malpractice and professional liability defense, medical malpractice, insurance defense, legal malpractice defense, product liability litigation and professional liability defense.
 You may reach Ms. Eckert at email@example.com or (859) 231-8780, ext.
 1186.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.